Palaeologan Renaissance: History

+Michael VIII ordered work in Hagia Sophia, which had been converted to a place of Catholic worship by the Latin emperors.
+The church was re-furnished for the performance of Orthodox rites, and a colossal mosaic of the Deesis, 5.2 meters in length and 6 meters wide, was installed in its south gallery.
+Among the other objects of Michael's patronage were the Blachernae Palace and several sections of the city defenses, along with public service projects.
+Private patrons sponsored restorations of Constantinople's churches, many of which were maintained for the next two centuries even as the residential portions of the city fell into neglect.

+Between 1316 and 1321, Theodore Metochites, deputy of Michael's successor Andronikos II, sponsored an extensive rebuilding of the Chora Church.
+An artist, whose name is not preserved, was called away from a project in Thessaloniki to design Chora's frescos and mosaics, which emerged as one of the foremost achievements of Palaeologan art.
+David Talbot Rice points out that, contemporaneously, "Giotto was decorating the Arena Chapel at Padua.
+The Byzantine painter [working in Chora] had other ideas and a different outlook, but in his own way he was just as great a genius".
+Andronikos II had Hagia Sophia's walls reinforced with buttresses in 1317.
+Late in his reign there was a decline in the empire's fortunes, and little building was undertaken in the capital after 1330.
+The optimism fostered by Michael VIII gave way in subsequent times to a sense that "the present generation had sinned and was inferior to its predecessors".

+In 1346 an earthquake damaged the domes of Hagia Sophia, which were repaired by Andronikos III.
 Manuel II (r.
 1391–1425) created an institution called the Katholikon Mouseion in the early 15th century.
-Located in a hospital and attached to the monastery of St. John Prodrome whose rich library had at its disposal numerous teachers including Georges Chrysococè and Cardinal Bessarion who later settled in Italy.
+It was located in a hospital and attached to the monastery of St. John Prodrome, whose rich library had at its disposal numerous teachers including Georges Chrysococè and Cardinal Bessarion, who later settled in Italy.
 The library welcomed many Italians who came to Constantinople to learn Greek language and culture.
-Also, during the reign of Manuel II, the scholar Demetrios Kydones, wrote several texts such as the Discourses and Dialogues on the relationship between Christianity and Islam, on politics and on civil subjects such as marriage and education.
-He also made a treatise on the seven ecumenical councils, a poem on how to convert unbelievers, a refutation of Catholic doctrine on the procession of the Holy Spirit.
+Also during the reign of Manuel II, the scholar Demetrios Kydones wrote several texts such as the Discourses and Dialogues on the relationship between Christianity and Islam, on politics and on civil subjects such as marriage and education.
+He also made a treatise on the seven ecumenical councils, a poem on how to convert unbelievers, and a refutation of Catholic doctrine on the procession of the Holy Spirit.